luxfi/docs/docs/dapps/smart-contracts/using-hardhat-with-the-lux-c-chain.md

 npm install -g yarn
 ```

-### LuxGo and Lux Network Runner
+### Luxd and Lux Network Runner

-[LuxGo](https://github.com/luxdefi/luxd) is an Lux node implementation written in Go.
+[Luxd](https://github.com/luxdefi/luxd) is an Lux node implementation written in Go.
 [Lux Network Runner](../../subnets/netrunner.md) is a tool to quickly deploy local test networks.
 Together, you can deploy local test networks and run tests on them.

 ### Solidity and Lux